rankutah/blog/sites/rank-utah/content/services/local-seo.md

 8. Ensuring you have an ongoing promotional post to increase engagement and visibility
 9. Ensuring your social media links are included
 10. Showing your service area (if applicable)

+### 2. Get Your Business Consistently Listed on Google, Apple, Bing + 100+ sites

+Clear Presence syncs your business information to over 100+ sites including websites, directories, map apps, consumer apps, and voice assistants.
+This is done by submitting and syncing your business information with the five leading data aggregators (Localeze, Data Axle, YP Network, GPT Network, and Foursquare).
+This serves a number of purposes including:

+1. Increasing opportunities for people to find your business
+2. Maintaining a consistent NAP (name, address, phone number) across the web to build trust, visibility, and credibility for search engines and visitors
+3. Increase the number of links pointing to your website which improves search rankings
+4. Establish a foundation for being part of the local search ecosystem across the entire digital map

+In short, this step helps your business enter the arena for local search.

 ### 3. Align your online content with keywords that bring you traffic